rgc-exists/wys-documentation/README.md

-# wys-documentation
+# Will You Snail Documentation
-Documentation for the mods of Will You Snail
+Documentation for the code and objects of Will You Snail (for modding purposes)

+(WIP)